euler1729/euler1729/README.md

     </a>
 </div>

-### I'm a Student, Developer and Instructor!!
+### I'm a Student, Developer, Instructor and Researcher!!

-- 👨‍💻 I’m currently learning everything 🤣
+- 👨‍💻 Currently working in AI, Blockchain.
-- 👬 I’m looking to collaborate with other content creators, developers.
+- 👬 I’m looking to collaborate with other content creators, developers and researchers.
-- 🥅 2022 Goals: Contribute more to Open Source projects and complete some projects in JAVA, NodeJS and ReactJS.
+- 🥅 2023 Goals: Building strong knowledge about AI and Blockchain.
 - ⚡  I love to watch Football and play Cricket.

 ##  CONNECT WITH ME